bronze is an alloy of

 Conclusion

-What is the alloy of brass?
+What is the bronze alloy of?

 What is the difference between brass and bronze?